-The 15th Annual AOF Fashion Show & Gift Auction is on March 5th.
-Please check the More Info/Apply section for more details.
+The 16th Annual AOF Fashion Show & Gift Auction is on March 18th.
+Please check the More Info/Apply section after January 1st for more details.

 What is the Academy of Finance?

 The Academy of Finance is designed to prepare students with skills needed for the highly competitive financial services industry in the 21st century.
 The program has been developed under the sponsorship of the National Academy Foundation (New York) to encourage and support partnerships between business and education with the hope of strengthening the preparedness of those entering the workforce.
 This partnership, in conjunction with the Foundation is designed to bring together leaders in business, education, government, and labor to provide the necessary guidance and resources to improve education and career preparation.

 The Academy of Finance program offers a special plan of study in finance at the high school level, which also fulfills both required and elective credits.
 Classroom instruction supplemented by mentoring from industry specialists, college-level class work, field trips, and a required summer paid internship comprise the important components of this program.
 Together academy students work on projects in order to develop "real-world" personal, financial, and technical skills that will make them business leaders of tomorrow.
 Upon completion of the Academy of Finance, the student will receive a "Certificate of Financial Studies."

 The National Academy Foundation is a non-profit organization established in 1989 that provides industry specific curriculum and technical support for each of its courses offered on the high school level.